ut/3px_osmap/README.txt

 A simple mapping extension for Typo3, based on OpenStreetMap and OpenLayers

-This is the first version.
+This is the first version, developed on Typo3 4.10

+Dependencies: tt_address

 TODO: